 DEVELOPMENT IN THREE SPHERES

-is a worldview that extends the humanistic vision of one human society to include all living beings.
-Following in the tradition of native peoples, the neo-humanist vision is to see all life as sacred and all beings as manifestations of one, integral whole.
-This vision includes forming a deep relationship between human beings and the world in which we live. rejects all isms and dogmas that divides people from one another and from nature.
+Neo-humanism, also known as “universal humanism”, is a worldview that extends the love for humanity to include all living beings.
+Following in the tradition of native peoples, the neo-humanist vision views all life as sacred and all beings as manifestations of one, integral whole.
+This vision fosters a relationship with the world based on universal love, respect, and concern for all beings.
 It is fundamentally spiritual in nature, because it acknowledges the inherent unity in all life and the spiritual essence at the core of all beings.

 Neo-humanism clearly rejects all -isms and dogmas that divide people from one another and from nature.
 It provides analytical tools and consciousness-raising practices so that we can identify the sources of classism, racism, sexism, gender prejudice, religious intolerance, speciesism, and other forms of repression and exploitation in our society in order to eradicate them.